the spe ecosystem

 SPE CONNECTION TECHNOLOGY

 The interface to the outside world is the Media Dependent Interface (MDI).
-Depending on the conditions of use, interfaces with IP20 protection or M8 or M12 designs with IP65/67 protection against water and dirt are used.
+Depending on the operating conditions, interfaces with IP20 protection or M8 or M12 designs with IP65/67 protection against water and contamination are used.

-The T1 interface is equipped with a robust metallic lock made of stainless steel.
+The T1 Industrial IP20 interface is equipped with a robust metallic lock made of stainless steel.
 For a strong connection in industrial environments.

 SPE DATA CABLES